flitbit/fpipe/README.md

 A function pipe derives from Node.js' EventEmitter and exposes the following interface:

+*Properties*

+* `_source` - the _source_ function over which the pipe will execute.
+* `_middleware` - an array containing the currently configured middleware on the pipe; this is the series of functions that will execute between the _source_ function and the _target_ callback.

 *Operations*

-* `use` - adds a function to the series of functions (middleware) that the pipe will execute.
+* `use` - adds a middleware function to the series of functions that the pipe will execute.
 * `execute` - invokes the _source_ function, the middleware series, and ultimately the _target_ callback.
 * `source` - sets the pipe's _source_ function.
 * `clone` - clones the pipe, optionally changing it's _source_ function.